RagnarokResearchLab/RagLite/README.md

 * Security, performance, and other "production quality" metrics ("spaghetti code" still isn't acceptable, though)

 I'm just one person, so anything that I can't implement or that exceedingly annoys me likely won't make the cut.

+## Contributing

+Contributions of all kinds are welcome.
+There's no process, just open an issue (or pull request) if you like.